sitepilot/ansible-playbooks/README.md

 # Autopilot Ansible Playbooks

-Ansible playbooks for setting up an optimized web server for WordPress and Laravel.
+Ansible playbooks for provisioning optimized web servers for WordPress and Laravel.
 These playbooks are used by Autopilot (our cloud server control panel) and are perfect for:

 * Local development environments.
 * High-performance production servers (with caching).